 - Clearly the figure is going to be more reliable the more races someone has run.
 For people who have only run 1 race we subtract 5%, for 2 races we subtract 2%, for 3 to 5 races we leave the number unchanged, for 6 or more races we add 1%

-- We want to give the opportunity to as many people as possible to win the Handicap, so recent winners are penalised.
+- We want to give the opportunity to as many people as possible to win the Handicap, so winners in the past 4 years are penalised.
 For the winner of the previous handicap we subtract 5%, for the one prior 4%, prior to that 3%, then decreasing gradually to 0.1% before being erased.

 - We then reduce this to the next lowest 15 seconds